JacklStevens/Portfolio/README.md

 <hr>

 ## Work Examples
-In pursuing Distinction in Business Analytics from the University of Denver, I compiled a portfolio highlighting my experiences and work throughout my undergraduate years.
+In pursuing a degree in Business Information and Analytics from the University of Denver, I compiled some of my work highlighting my experiences throughout my undergraduate years.

 <table>
   <tr>